tegacodes/Dark-Ecology-Studio/README.md

 ####5th Sept - Labor day, no class.

+*Homework:*
+* Prepare a 1 page literature review on your system of infrastructure.
+Refer to the supplementary readings and resources relating to your system and how it is used.
+Scope the components that you will cover in your chapter/section of the guide.
+What will you be including and excluding?
+What do you not know?
+What do you need to find out?
+* Set up your blog, write your first post in response to the readings this week.
+Send me a link to your blog.

 * Jedediah Purdy, 2015, [Anthopocene Fever.](https://aeon.co/essays/should-we-be-suspicious-of-the-anthropocene-idea)
 * Larkin, Brian.
 "The politics and poetics of infrastructure."
 Annual Review of Anthropology 42 (2013): 327-343.